Gadsden State president announces teaching, staff excellence awards

-“It is a wonderful privilege to bestow annual awards on outstanding members of our faculty and staff,” said Dr. Martha Lavender, president.
+“Each year, Gadsden State recognizes outstanding members of our faculty and staff by presenting these well-deserved awards,” said Dr. Martha Lavender, president.
 “The awards are given to those who have exhibited an unwavering commitment to excellence in teaching and in service.”

-The Staff Excellence in Service Award is being bestowed on two individuals and recognizes more than their ability to perform their responsibilities in a proficient and capable manner.
+The Staff Excellence in Service Award is given to two individuals and recognizes more than their ability to perform their responsibilities in a proficient and capable manner.
+These staff members go “above and beyond” their job duties.
+The winners are Cindy Greer and Ginger Tucker.

 Each of the award recipients receives $1,000 in discretionary funds within the appropriate department or division budget for the academic year to be used for equipment, professional development or teaching supplies.